Adolfi/UmbracoNineDemoSite/UmbracoTenDemoSite/readme.md

 # Umbraco 10 Demo Site

+- Run website (project: UmbracoTenDemoSite.Web, launchSettings: Umbraco.Web.UI), go through setup, goto backoffice, select uSync in Settings section and import all.
+- Rebuild the Examine indexes.
+- Goto Content section and refresh browser or stop debugging and restart.
+Now the frontend should appear.

 ## Upgrade from 9.4.2 to 10.0.0-rc5
 - Create new Umbraco 10rc5 site with sqlite db, build and run.
 - Added projects as in UmbracoNineDemoSite with v10rc5 dependencies.